Skip to main page content - your browser does not fully support our CSS, or is text-only.

 - 4X2 and 4X4: for Mathematics Undergraduates only.

-- 4X5: for CS Honours Undergraduate students and some Taught Postgraduate timetabled lab sessions in Spring semester.
+- 4X5 and 4X8: for CS Honours Undergraduate students and some Taught Postgraduate timetabled lab sessions in Spring semester.

 When are the Computing Science and Mathematics labs open?